NORKA

 Several families from Norka settled in the Mewassin District and Burtonsville District near the village of Duffield, Alberta.

-Reuben Bauer states that prior to settlement in the Duffield area, many families first settled in Nebraska, Colorado, Washington, Oregon and the Dakotas.
-They were lured to Alberta through letters from friends and family who told them that the government of the Northwest Territories under the jurisdiction of the federal government in Ottawa was inviting newcomers to homestead in the area.
-The letters were successful in bringing 240 men, women and children from Norka to the Stony Plain, Spruce Grove and Duffield area between 1897 and 1934.
+Reuben Bauer states that many families first settled in Nebraska, Colorado, Washington, Oregon, and the Dakotas before settling in the Duffield area.
+They were lured to Alberta through letters from friends and family who told them that the government of the Northwest Territories, under the jurisdiction of the federal government in Ottawa, was inviting newcomers to homestead in the area.
+The letters successfully brought 240 men, women, and children from Norka to the Stony Plain, Spruce Grove, and Duffield area between 1897 and 1934.

 Reuben Bauer lists the following families from these districts in his book One of Many:

-Conrad Kaiser, born in Norka on November 26, 1856.
+Conrad Kaiser was born in Norka on November 26, 1856.
 He married Margaret Webber, who was born on May 2, 1856.
 They arrived in Mewassin District in 1912.

 Nickolaus Pfennig was born in Norka on September 28, 1844.
 His first wife had the maiden name of Dick.
 She died a few years after their marriage.
 Nickolaus then married Katherina Maria Hartum (Hartung?) who was born Jorge (George).
 She was born in Norka on April 4, 1849.

 John George Scheideman, Sr. was born in Norka on October 9, 1866.
-He married Catherine Elisabeth Pfenning who was born on December 5, 1865 in Norka.
+He married Catherine Elisabeth Pfenning, born on December 5, 1865, in Norka.
 They were married in February 1885.

-Adam Schnell and his wife Katherine Seder were married in Norka before their arrival in the Mewassin District about 1912.
+Adam Schnell and his wife, Katherine Seder, were married in Norka before they arrived in the Mewassin District in about 1912.

 Sources